Walter Huppenkothen: Collaboration with US military

 Huppenkothen was captured at Gmunden on 26 April 1945.
-After the war, Huppenkothen was interned by the Americans and worked for the Counterintelligence Corps of the US Army until 1949.
+After the war, Huppenkothen was interned by the Americans and worked for the Counterintelligence Corps of the US Army until January 1949.
 The Army's counterintelligence division took a particular interest in Huppenkothen's knowledge of Communism and his work as a Gestapo official in searching for members of the Communist resistance and espionage group, the Red Orchestra.

 Trials and testimonies

 From 1949–1956, Walter Huppenkothen was tried multiple times for torture and murder in his 8 April 1945 prosecution.
-For the charge(s) of murder, Huppenkothen was acquitted, but he was still sentenced to prison-time on charges of torture (sources conflict on the exact length of the sentence, but it is believed to have ranged somewhere between 3.5–7 years), although the acquittal of his murder charge(s) has continued to arouse criticism in modern times.
+For the charge(s) of murder, Huppenkothen was acquitted, but he was still sentenced to 7.5 years on charges of torture, although the acquittal of his murder charge(s) has continued to arouse criticism in modern times.
+Huppenkothen was released from prison in 1959.

 Huppenkothen also testified at the May 1961 trial of Adolf Eichmann in Jerusalem, Israel, though his family reported that he was reluctant to do so.